-- Bigger Thumbnails: Increases the size of the thumbnails in Grid view. - Smaller Thumbnails: Decreases the size of thumbnails. - Zoom In: Zooms into your image in Detail, Filmstrip or Compare view, displaying more detail. - Zoom Out: Zooms out, fitting more of your image in the window. - Fit to Screen: Resizes your image on-screen, to fit it entirely in the preview window. - Actual Pixels: Zooms in to the 100% view of your image. - Square Thumbnails: Changes your thumbs to square. - Always Show Filename: Keeps the filename label turned on in the thumbnails while in Grid view. - Enable Filters: Enables/Disables filter pane. - Search Text: Places the cursor in the Filters search box. - Filter by Label: Filters images by color. - Filter by Rating: Filters images by star rating. - Filter by Likes: Filters images by likes/dislikes. - Reset Filters: Resets your filters. - Sort: Sort by filename, date, rating, label and more. - Sort Subfolders at the Top: When sorting, puts subfolders at the top of the grid. - Show Clipping: Displays the clipping overlay view, displaying the pure white or black pixels in the current image. - View Mode: Select from Thumbnail (grid), Photo (detail), Filmstrip or Compare views. - Preview Background Color: Change the preview background color. - Preset Browser Mode: Sets the Preset panel browser view to 1, 2 or 3 columns.
+- Bigger Thumbnails: Increases the size of the thumbnails in Grid view. - Smaller Thumbnails: Decreases the size of thumbnails. - Zoom In: Zooms into your image in Detail, Filmstrip or Compare view, displaying more detail. - Zoom Out: Zooms out, fitting more of your image in the window. - Fit to Screen: Resizes your image on-screen, to fit it entirely in the preview window. - Actual Pixels: Zooms in to the 100% view of your image. - Square Thumbnails: Changes your thumbs to square. - Always Show Filename: Keeps the filename label turned on in the thumbnails while in Grid view. - Enable Advanced Search: Enables/Disables the Advanced Search pane. - Search Text: Places the cursor in the Advanced Search text box. - Search by Label: Filters images by color. - Search by Rating: Filters images by star rating. - Search by Likes: Filters images by likes/dislikes. - Reset Advanced Search: Resets any filters in the Advanced Search pane. - Sort: Sort by filename, date, rating, label and more. - Sort Subfolders at the Top: When sorting, puts subfolders at the top of the grid. - Show Clipping: Displays the clipping overlay view, displaying the pure white or black pixels in the current image. - Show Focus Mask: Displays a green overlay on those portions of the current image that are in focus. - View Mode: Select from Thumbnail (grid), Photo (detail), Filmstrip or Compare views. - Preview Background Color: Change the preview background color. - Preset Browser Mode: Sets the Preset panel browser view to 1, 2 or 3 columns.

 View

-Bigger Thumbnails Smaller Thumbnails +
+Bigger Thumbnails Smaller Thumbnails + -

-Zoom In Zoom Out Fit to Screen Actual Pixels + - 0 0
+Zoom In Zoom Out Fit to Screen Actual Pixels +೫ -೫ 0೫ 0೫7

 Square Thumbnails Always Show Filename

-Enable Filters Search Text Filter by Label Filter By Rating Filter by Likes Reset Filters #L #F ▶ •
+Enable Advanced Search Search Text Search by Label Search by Rating Search by Likes Reset Advanced Search ೫L ೫F ► ► ►

-Sort Sort Subfolders at the Top •
+Sort Sort Subfolders at the Top ►

+Show Clipping Show Focus Mask Lプ L1ブ

-View Mode •
+View Mode ►

-Preview Background Color •
+Preview Background Color ►

-Preset Browser Mode •
+Preset Browser ►